helpscout/brigade/README.md

 You may include Backbone models and collections in the `data`.
 This is what makes Brigade interesting.
 The `toJSON()` method is called on Backbone models and collections before passing them as props.
-Models are subscribed to for changes and on-change, the store will updated resulting in the component receiving new props.
+Models are subscribed to for changes and on-change, the store will be updated resulting in the component receiving new props.
 Likewise, collections are subscribed to such that the store will recive new props when a model is added to a collection, when a model is removed from a collection, when a model changes in a collection, and when a collection is reset.
-In this way, the React component can be automatically kept in sync with the model.
+In this way, the React component can be automatically kept in sync with the model and/or collection.

 The `data` can include more then one model and/or collection.
 You can also mixin other values into `data`.
 This is a particularly interesting feature when